-Please note that I have decided to exclude popular cartoons from this YouTube list, because they generally are not as effective for teaching compared to the above videos.
+Please note that I have decided to exclude cartoon-based programs from this YouTube list, because they generally are not as effective for teaching compared to the above videos.
 Cartoon visuals may distract from the audio component of learning among other issues mentioned in the TEDx video.
 I do recommend the program Qiaohu for children, but I think Qiaohu is best with the monthly subscription, which you can read more about in this post.
 If you’d like recommendations for Chinese cartoons, Miss Panda Chinese has a list in this link.

-Other recommendations for Chinese learning resources for kids:
+Other Chinese learning resources for kids:

 - Educational Chinese apps